Email Marketing

 • MCP (Model Context Protocol) lets AI tools like Claude connect directly to your email marketing platform

-• You need paid Claude Pro plan to use it
+• You need a paid Claude Pro plan ($20/month) and a paid plan on your email tool to use it

 • The three most useful features for small businesses are: campaign performance analysis, subject line suggestions drawn from your own sending history, and automation sequence review